intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 ## Testbenches

 A testbench is a software used to interact with and test a device under test (DUT).
-ROHD-VF testbenches are organized in a modular and extenable way using simple base classes which have specific roles.
-Below are the diagram of the ROHD-VF testbench.
+ROHD-VF testbenches are organized in a modular and extensible way using simple base classes which have specific roles.
+Below is a diagram of an example ROHD-VF testbench.

 ![ROHD-VF Design](./assets/ROHD_VF_Design.png)